Dealing with Dry Tongue

-A dry tongue is an uncomfortable condition.
-Nearly everyone has experienced the discomfort of a dry tongue once in a while.
-Whether it happened from post-exercise dehydration or a sleepy mouth-breathing dry out, we’ve felt the discomfort of dry tongue.
+Nearly everyone experiences the discomfort of a dry tongue occasionally.
+Whether it happens from post-exercise dehydration or a sleepy mouth-breathing dry out, you’ve probably felt the discomfort of dry tongue.
 But, what if a dry tongue is not a rare inconvenience?
 What if it’s a regular occurrence for you?

 If you need more motivation, a dry tongue can make eating a miserable experience.
 Not having enough saliva to aid digestion can severely limit food choices.
 It can make the act of chewing and swallowing so difficult that some foods, including some very healthy foods, are no longer a realistic food choice.
 Over the course of a week, that may not matter very much.
 Over longer periods of time, however, limited food choices can lead to nutrient deficits-malnutrition.